-- 20.1 Unless the provisions of Article 3.2.4(c) apply, there will be a total six (6) awards which will be awarded in accordance with Article 19.1; namely: - (a) Overall Champion 2022 North Island 1 Hour Endurance Series which will be awarded to the Driver(s) who have gained the highest aggregate of points - (b) Class 1 Champion 2022 North Island 1 Hour Endurance Series which will be awarded to the Driver(s) who have gained the highest aggregate of points in Class 1 - (c) Class 2 Champion 2022 North Island 1 Hour Endurance Series which will be awarded to the Driver(s) who have gained the highest aggregate of points in Class 2 - (d) Class 3 Champion 2022 North Island 1 Hour Endurance Series which will be awarded to the Driver(s) who have gained the highest aggregate of points in Class 3 - (e) Class 4 Champion 2022 North Island 1 Hour Endurance Series which will be awarded to the Driver(s) who have gained the highest aggregate of points in Class 4 - (f) Class 5 Champion 2022 North Island 1 Hour Endurance Series which will be awarded to the Driver(s) who have gained the highest aggregate of points in Class 5 - 20.2 The Series winners shall receive any trophies/prizes and/or other rewards that accompany
+- 20.1 Unless the provisions of Article 3.2.4(c) apply, there will be a total four (4) awards which will be awarded in accordance with Article 19.1; namely: - (a) Overall Champion 2022 North Island 2 Hour Endurance Series which will be awarded to the Driver(s) who have gained the highest aggregate of points - (b) Class A Champion 2022 North Island 2 Hour Endurance Series which will be awarded to the Driver(s) who have gained the highest aggregate of points in Class A

-- the award titles, subject to Article 20.1. - 20.3 Any champion not attending the Series prize-giving, may forfeit any title(s) and prize(s) awarded at the sole discretion of the Series Co-ordinator and/or Secretary. - 20.4 Ties: In the event that two (2) or more Competitors have an equal number of points at the conclusion of the Series (i.e. a tie), the Competitor achieving the higher position shall be determined using the following method: - (1) The greater number of first placings obtained and progressing down the finishing positions in all rounds counting for the Series.
+- (c) Class B Champion 2022 North Island 2 Hour Endurance Series which will be awarded to the Driver(s) who have gained the highest aggregate of points in Class B - (d) Class C Champion 2022 North Island 2 Hour Endurance Series which will be awarded to the Driver(s) who have gained the highest aggregate of points in Class C - 20.2 The Series winners shall receive any trophies/prizes and/or other rewards that accompany the award titles, subject to Article 20.1. - 20.3 Any champion not attending the Series prize-giving, may forfeit any title(s) and prize(s) awarded at the sole discretion of the Series Co-ordinator and/or Secretary. - 20.4 Ties: In the event that two (2) or more Competitors have an equal number of points at the conclusion of the Series (i.e. a tie), the Competitor achieving the higher position shall be determined using the following method: - (1) The greater number of first placings obtained and progressing down the finishing positions in all rounds counting for the Series.
 If an equal result is still obtained, then; - (2) The greater number of pole position qualifying positions obtained and progressing down the qualifying positions in all the qualifying sessions for all rounds counting for the Series.
 If an equal result is still obtained, then; - (3) The number of the single fastest lap achieved in each race and progressing down the fastest laps in each race in all rounds counting for the series.
 If an equal result is still obtained, then; - (4) The Club, at their sole discretion, shall determine the winner, or may declare those still tied to be equal winners.